enyojs/gallery/README.md

 * The "dependencies" field should list any other Enyo libraries your component requires (i.e. onyx, layout).
 * The "version" field for dependencies is optional but will be displayed if present.
 * You may include a "version" for your component, however we are not yet using this on the site.
+* New entries in the index.html file should follow the format having a link to the gallery entry and the control name.